 Before you can begin an exchange process that is based on audit, you must activate audit trail for the tables in your exchange schemes, which you can do by means of the Generate Audit Configuration (daxch1201m000) session.
-For more details, refer to "Using audit trail in the Exchange module" on page 97.
+For more details, refer to Using audit trail in the Exchange module.